linklab-uva/robotlearning/index.md

 - Probability
 - Linear Algebra

-__Try Homework 0.
-It is not due and no submission is required.
-If you feel at ease with these questions, then you meet all the math prerequesites.
-If you feel that with a little refreher you would be abel to solve the questions then that is where we will begin the course from.
-If you feel completely lost, then it is likley that you do not meet the prerequesties.__
+__Consider attempting Homework 0.
+This homework is optional and doesn't require submission.
+If you find the questions manageable, you possess the necessary mathematical prerequisites for the course.
+If you think a brief review would enable you to tackle these questions, that will be our starting point for the course.
+However, if these questions are entirely perplexing to you, it's possible that you haven't met the prerequisite requirements.__

 ## Recommended
 - Machine Learning or Data Analysis (CS 4774 or CS 6316 or Equivalent)